zdh2292390/Copyright-Detective/readme.md

 ### Custom continuation prompts

-Inside the **Text Snippet Analysis** tab you can choose **Custom Prompt** from the continuation method selector.
+Inside the **Text Detection** tab you can choose **Custom Prompt** from the continuation method selector.
 This lets you paste a full instruction template tailored to your experiment.
 Use the `{input_text}` placeholder wherever the user-supplied snippet should appear.
 You can also optionally reference `{word_count}` or `{char_count}` to mirror the target length derived from your ground truth.
 The preview panel will render the final prompt with any available values filled in so you can double-check the framing before running inference.

-The same **Custom Prompt** option is available on the **Whole PDF Analysis** tab.
+The same **Custom Prompt** option is available on the **Document Detection** tab.
 Whatever template you supply is injected into every chunk before the model is asked to continue it, so you can drive consistent jailbreak persuasion experiments across long-form documents without losing control over the framing.

 ### Multi-run diversity diagnostics